-Steve Jobs' Widow Laurene Reportedly Purchased 20% Stake in Wizards, Capitals
+Steve Jobs' Widow, Laurene, Reportedly Purchased 20% Stake in Wizards, Capitals

 Leonsis founded Monumental Sports & Entertainment in June 2010 and purchased the Wizards and Capital One Arena from the Pollin family shortly thereafter.

 In February, Forbes ranked the Wizards as the 18th-most valuable NBA franchise, with a value of $1 billion.
-The Capitals were valued at $575 million by Forbes, which ranked 10th among NHL teams.
+Forbes valued the Capitals at $575 million, which ranked 10th among NHL teams.